mixu/npm_lazy/readme.md

 For more info, see "npm help config" and "npm help registry".

+### Tips and tricks:

+A few things that might be useful to know:

+- Start by running `npm cache clean` so that your local npm command will request every package you want at least once from npm_lazy.
+- Starting with v1.2.0, npm_lazy will only return a 500 error if it does not have specific file.
+- To clear out the npm_lazy cache, simply remove the cache directory and restart npm_lazy. npm_lazy prints out the cache location when it starts, and it defaults to `~/.npm_lazy`.
+- Restarting npm_lazy will clear the package.json metadata refresh timeout and the max retries counter.
+All cached entries, including package.json files and tarfiles are kept, so you can safely restart the server to expire the metadata `cacheAge` while retaining all cached artifacts.
+- npm_lazy works by rewriting the download URLs for package.json results, so old files from `npm shrinkwrap` may interfere with it since they may contain direct references to registry.npmjs.org.
+Make sure you clean up that stuff.
+- If you are using self-signed certs, set `rejectUnauthorized` to false in the config.

 ### Resiliency to registry failures (new in 1.x!)

 First, install a package successfully so that it is cached.